MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 ## Operational cost management best practices

 The following best practices are typically completed by a member of the cloud governance or cloud operations team, in accordance with patching and other scheduled maintenance processes.
-Each of these best practices maps to actionable guidance later in the article.
+Each of these best practices maps to actionable guidance later in this article.

 - **Tagging is critical to all governance:** Ensure all workloads and resources follow [proper naming and tagging conventions](../../ready/azure-best-practices/naming-and-tagging.md) and [enforce tagging conventions using Azure Policy](https://docs.microsoft.com/azure/governance/policy/tutorials/govern-tags).
 - **Identify right size opportunities:** Review your current resource utilization and performance requirements across the environment to identify resources which have remained underutilized for a period of time (generally more than 90 days).